Commissioner Patrick V. Murphy Award for Leading Change in Policing

 About the Award

-This national award from the National Policing Institute recognizes a policing executive or other sworn or unsworn law enforcement leader who has taken bold steps to improve, reform or advance policing from within the profession.
+This award, presented annually by the National Policing Institute, recognizes a policing executive or other sworn or unsworn law enforcement leader who has taken bold steps to improve, reform, or advance policing from within the profession.
 This individual may have risked unpopularity by boldly challenging the status quo and advanced the profession by implementing innovative approaches while leveraging or relying on science and research evidence.

-The Commissioner Patrick V. Murphy Award for Leading Change in Policing will be presented to a living individual who has served in a federal, state, or local law enforcement agency in a sworn or unsworn (professional) capacity.
-The individual may be active or retired.
+The Commissioner Patrick V. Murphy Award for Leading Change in Policing will be presented to someone who has served in a federal, state, or local law enforcement agency in a sworn or unsworn (professional) capacity.
+They may be active or retired.
 The ideal candidate will have a minimum of five to seven years at an executive law enforcement level.

 The award is given in recognition of the leadership demonstrated by the nominee.

-The award is presented annually to one individual and may be based on a single significant action or decision or a series of actions or decisions.
-Nominations will be accepted online until June 15, 2023.
+The award is presented annually to a true leader and may be based on a single significant action or decision, or a series of actions or decisions.

 The following items are required in the nomination form:

 - Nominator contact information (self-nominations will be accepted, anonymous nominations will not be considered)

 - Nominee contact information

 - Narrative of why nominee should be considered for award.
 What bold steps has the nominee taken to improve, reform, or advance policing from within the profession? (max 300 words)